malvikasharan/APRICOT/documentation/docker.md

 We recommend users to use APRICOT [Docker image](https://docs.docker.com/v1.8/userguide/dockerimages/) which comprises of all the tool dependencies and allows a frictionfree functionalities of the software.

-Use the follwing command to pull th image toyour local system (the [Docker](https://docs.docker.com/engine/installation/) must be installed):
+Use the follwing command to pull the image to your local system (the [Docker](https://docs.docker.com/engine/installation/) must be installed):

 ````
 $ docker pull malvikasharan/apricot